top of page

 GITTWF Rehearsals 12.6 (43 of 43).jpg

-Rooted in the word 'hyphen' — a mark of breakage and reconnection between two forms — this practice explores the breaking and remaking of language, and the vital process of connection as communication within dance.
+Rooted in the word ‘hyphen’ — a mark of breakage and reconnection between forms — Hypha also explores the breaking and remaking of languages, and the beautiful process of connection as communication within dance.

-...where each word or punctuative mark is assigned a specific gesture, pattern, or sign.
+Each word or punctuation mark is assigned a specific gesture, pattern, or sign.

-Functional words such as a, an, it, is, I — have fixed, recurring gestures known as language pins, anchoring the text in shared understanding and creating a secure framework within which meaning can arise.
-These gestures especially, are designed to be clear and part of a moving form.
-They don’t carry the same tone as conventional choreography.
+Functional words — such as a, an, or I — have recurring gestures known as Language Pins.
+These are part of a go-to catalogue of gestures, like a gestural alphabet, which anchor the text in shared understanding and create a structure within which meaning can arise.
+Each gesture is designed to be clear and fully integrated into movement, carrying a distinct function rather than the tone of conventional choreography.

-Descriptive, expressive words — like quiet, or wild — are open to personal interpretation, allowing dancers to respond with unique gestures shaped by context, character, or felt experience.
-We have a unique catalogue of access points to explore these ideas, and the gestures still need to be concise.
+Descriptive and expressive words, such as quiet or wild, are open to personal interpretation, allowing dancers to respond with unique gestures shaped by context or felt experience.

 Hypha lives between structure and freedom, personal voice and collective intention.